hannaheow/DONE/README.md

 - fix filepaths in dev_how branch (switch duplicated_data to measure_datasets and raw_data to inputs)
 - add admin type documentation to at least one measure calc
 - make a pull request for at least one measure calc

+# DONE
+## April 16, 2025
 - TAC budget reconfig
 - TAC info prep

-# DONE
+- prework for COP
+- COP first meeting

 ## April 15, 2025
 - updates to measure status document